Resparing/vkdt/DOCUMENTATION/Debug.md

 <br>

-### Adding VKDT Instance Header
+### Adding VKDT Debug Messenger Header

-Use the following include statement to include the instance file, as well as the necessary `vkdt/debugFunction.h` header file
+Use the following include statement to include the Debug Messenger file, as well as the necessary `vkdt/debugFunction.h` header file
 ```cpp
 #include <vkdt/debug.h>
 ```